rob-ec/rob-ec/README.md

 <p><i>You can call me Rob</i> :wink: </p>

 <p>
-  I'm Software Developer with knowledge in graphic design.
+  I'm a Software Developer with knowledge in graphic design.
   See my repositories to know some of my works and to a general view check my <a href="resume.pdf">resume</a>.
 </p>